 Difference Between US GAAP vs IFRS

-Treatment of revenue recognition is one of the few important difference between US GAAP and IFRS systems.
-However, there are many other difference between US GAAP and IFRS which will be covered in this article going forward.
+Treatment of revenue recognition is one of the few important differences between US GAAP and IFRS systems.
+However, there are many other differences between US GAAP and IFRS that will be covered in this article going forward.

 For example, an infrastructure company can choose to defer the revenue recognition until a dividend is declared on completion of a project, under GAAP.
 This can allow them to delay declare any revenue in this period of time, which is specific to infrastructure companies, in which they are adding value.

 But this is not allowed under IFRS rules;

 - Over the specified period, revenue is to be recognized as the recoverable costs spent.

 - The revenue recognition is proportional to the completion of the project

 IFRS requirements for an income statement are listed below:

 It must include Method, Loss or gain after taxes, finance costs, expenses of tax, periodical profit or loss, shared results for joint ventures, and associates that used the equity.

 Single-step format – which factors in all the expenses and categorizes them by function and multiple-step format – to show the gross profit, the expense of sales is deducted from the sales along with other income and expenses.

 Head to Head comparison Between US GAAP vs IFRS (Infographics)